Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Algorithms and Experiments

-Here we examine the algorithm for our boundary test and related numerical experiments.
-After presenting the pseudocodes for the boundary tests and briefly commenting on the computational complexity, we demonstrate the efficiency and accuracy of our results, focusing on domains with constant positive or negative curvatures.
-We stress again that, while the theoretical results in Section \ref{sec:main} are based on the 1st order test, we recommend using the 2nd order test for pratical purposes, as its ability to take the curvature into account greatly improves the performance of the test.
-We will also discuss ways to improve the accuracy of the estimated normals.
+We now turn to the algorithms for our boundary tests and related numerical experiments.
+After presenting the pseudocode for the boundary tests and briefly commenting on the computational complexity, we demonstrate the efficiency and accuracy of our results, focusing on domains with constant positive or negative curvatures.
+Again we stress that, while the rigorous theoretical results in Section \ref{sec:main} are established for the first-order test, we recommend the second-order test for practical purposes.
+As we will see, the second-order test takes into account the curvature, hence performs much better than the first-order test.

-To begin, we present the pseudocodes for the 1st and 2nd order boundary tests.
+To begin, we present the pseudocodes for the first- and second-order boundary tests, and the generalization of the second-order test to point clouds supported on manifolds.

 We add that the algorithms can take a percentile $p\%$ as an input instead of $\eps$, so that it outputs the top $p\%$ of points with smallest estimated distance.
-This may be easier to implement in practice as we need not choose $\eps$, lower bound for which depends on $R,\rho$ and $d$.
+This may be easier to implement in practice than choosing $\eps$, as the lower bound for $\eps$ depends not only on $n$ but also on $R,\rho$ and $d$.
 Theoretically, $p\%$ and $\eps$ are interchangeable; we may set the largest estimated distance within the $p\%$ percentile to equal to the threshold, $\frac{3\eps}{2}$.

 \begin{remark}[Computational complexity] Noting that range search task is essentially equivalent to k-nearest neighbor search for suitable $k$, we briefly remark on the computational expense.
-The best rigorous upper bounds for computing all-kNN for $n$ points in $\R^d$ known to us, without using parallel processors growing with $n$, are $O(n(\log n)^{d-1})$ \cite{Ben80} and $O(kd^dn\log n)$ \cite{Vai89}.
-Note that the the suitable choice of $k$ for us is $k\sim \omega_d\rr^d n$, which, under the optimal choice of the test radius $\rr= RC_r(\log n/n)^{\frac{1}{d+2}}\leq C\omega_d^{-1/d}(\log n/n)^{\frac{1}{d+2}}$ for our first order test, has the following scaling in $n$ and $d$
+The best rigorous upper bounds for computing all-kNN for $n$ points in $\R^d$ known to us, without number of parallel processors growing with $n$, are $O(n(\log n)^{d-1})$ \cite{Ben80} and $O(kd^dn\log n)$ \cite{Vai89}.
+Note that the the suitable choice of $k$ for us is $k\sim \omega_d\rr^d n$, which, under the optimal choice of the test radius $\rr= RC_r(\log n/n)^{\frac{1}{d+2}}\leq C\omega_d^{-1/d}(\log n/n)^{\frac{1}{d+2}}$ for our first-order test, has the following scaling in $n$ and $d$

 Please see Remark \ref{rmk:main} for further details.

 While the computational cost of exact all-kNN is not cheap, approximate all-kNN can be performed at nearly linear time in $n$.
 For instance, the algorithm suggested in \cite{DongMosLi11} reports that empirical cost scales like $n^{1.14}$ on average with above 90 percent accuracy.
 Python GraphLearning \cite{Github:GraphLearning} package the Approximate Nearest Neighbors algorithm (ANNOY) \cite{Github:annoy}, which also provides close to linear scaling in $n$. \end{remark}